rom112/extreme-carpaccio-csharp-client/README.md

 ## First check all is working

 - you have access to the main server in a browser (URL given on whiteboard)
-- you need to setup autorisation to run a web server : netsh http add urlacl url=http://+:8080/ user=Everyone
+- you need to setup autorisation to run a web server : netsh http add urlacl url=http://+:8090/ user="Tout le monde"
 - you can then build solution and run it, it should open a web server in console with message "Your application is running..."
-- try to open your server URL (http://localhost:8080/), it should display a message like "It works..."
+- try to open your server URL (http://localhost:8090/), it should display a message like "It works..."
 - register your server on main server, with your real first/last name, your should see some logs in your server console
 - if not check your firewall settings (disable it or add a rule to allow request on port 8080)